 If you answer yes, please provide a description of the changes.

 Question 37 – Please describe how your Organization has the experience and expertise to carry out the proposed project activities?
-If applicable, please include any past experience(s) with HRSDC and the results of the project(s).
+If applicable, please include any past experience(s) with ESDC and the results of the project(s).

 Please provide a description of your organization’s experience and expertise in administering projects.
-This information will help HRSDC to assess the extent to which your organization is capable of undertaking the proposed project activities and achieving the expected results.
+This information will help ESDC to assess the extent to which your organization is capable of undertaking the proposed project activities and achieving the expected results.
 You may wish to highlight related past achievements in addition to describing current expertise and activities or projects.Please include a description of:

-- previous experience in delivering projects related to persons with disabilities funded by HRSDC/SC and by other federal departments, municipal, provincial, or territorial governments (include department, responsible project officer, project name, date length, funding, proposed targets and outcomes); and
+- previous experience in delivering projects related to persons with disabilities funded by ESDC/SC and by other federal departments, municipal, provincial, or territorial governments (include department, responsible project officer, project name, date length, funding, proposed targets and outcomes); and

 - previous OF projects.

 Question 38 – Does your organization owe any amounts to the Government of Canada?

 If yes, please indicate the amounts owing in the spaces provided.
 See the following example: